 Tip: Advanced Settings options during setup allow you to change the scrambling of sidechains (default: on), the number of systems (default: 10), the simulation temperature (default 298 K), and which residues are subjected to restraints on C-alpha atoms (default: all residues).
 We STRONGLY urge you to use these default settings, which have been selected based on extensive experience.

-It is also possible to choose an existing setup folder or an existing trajectory folder at this time.
+It is also possible to choose an existing setup folder or an existing trajectory folder at this time through the "Advanced Settings" menu.